 Short-term Care: Rehospitalizations

-This tells you the number of rehospitalizations per thousand days of short-term patient care.
-There is typically a correlation between keeping patients out of the hospital and a nursing homes short-term rehabilitation performance.
+This metric measures the number of rehospitalizations per thousand days of short-term patient care.
+Keeping residents out of the hospital during rehabilitation is critical to restoring the physical well-being of residents.

 Short-term Care: Facilitates Functional Improvement